Police union lawyer: Suspect freed after positive COVID test

 ST. LOUIS (AP) — A domestic assault suspect was freed from jail after testing positive for COVID-19, despite being deemed dangerous enough that prosecutors wanted him held without a chance of bail, the attorney for the St. Louis Police Officers Association said.

 The St. Louis Post-Dispatch reports that the 36-year-old man was released on Jan.
 4 and has not been re-arrested.
-Police association lawyer Jane Dueker said the release was part of a recent policy by the administration of Mayor Tishaura Jones to limit the spread of COVID-19 in the downtown jail by not admitting people with the virus.
+Police association lawyer Jane Dueker said the suspect was released according to a policy by Mayor Tishaura Jones’ administration to limit the spread of COVID-19 in the downtown jail by not admitting people with the virus.

-“It is demoralizing to police,” Dueker said of the failure to hold the suspect.

 Messages left Thursday with representatives of Jones and Circuit Attorney Kim Gardner weren’t immediately returned.
 But a statement from Corrections Commissioner Jennifer Clemons-Abdullah said the department works with hospitals, police and the city’s sheriff’s department to handle detainees with the virus on “a case-by-case basis.”